leddave/f28377_color_organ/README.txt

 1) globals.h:
-   This file defines all the important parameters for the program, such as sampling rate, frame rate, type of LEDs, etc.
+   This file defines all the important parameters for the program, such as sampling rate, frame rate, etc.

 2) main.c:
    This file contains much of the initialization and control code, and the